Based on Joel Mokyr, The Enlightened Economy (Yale, 2009)

 Tables, graphs and mathematical models became the tools of engineers such as James Watt and John Smeaton.
 Below is Watt’s diagram of the effect of using steam expansively.
 He concluded that power would be halved but fuel consumption would be quartered, effectively doubling fuel efficiency.
 Philosophical head, mechanical hands.

-The substance of Isaac Newton’s work was central to the Scientific Revolution but only incidental to the Industrial Enlightenment:
+The substance of Isaac Newton’s work was central to the Scientific Revolution, but it was only incidental to the Industrial Enlightenment:

 Concepts critical to machinery, such as momentum, force, work, power and torque were not fully worked out until late in the eighteenth century.16